Curriculum3.jpg

 CE 3304 Integrated Chiropractic Practice

-The modern principles of patient centered chiropractic care in the evolving healthcare environment are examined.
+The modern principles of patient-centered chiropractic care in the evolving healthcare environment are examined.
 Relevant topics pertaining to professional identity, jurisprudence and ethics are explored.
 Learning is applied within the context of social theory, social contract and social closure.
 The concepts of entrepreneurship are applied.

 CT 3306 Chiropractic Skills III